sruthi28021998/ai-travel-planner/README.md

 How to use
 After starting both the frontend and backend servers, you can input your destination, travel dates, and budget preference to receive a custom travel plan.

-Once you paste this into your README.md file and save it, don't forget to run git add README.md, git commit -m "Add README", and git push to make it live on GitHub!

 Do you have any other questions about your project before you share your link on LinkedIn?